 By March 18, state, federal and local partners formed a Unified Command to respond, involving the Department of Ecology, the U.S. Environmental Protection Agency and Chelan Emergency Management, with support from several federal, state and local agencies.
 The Washington State Patrol, Washington Department of Fish and Wildlife, City of Wenatchee, and Chelan County Fire District 1 also provided on-scene resources to support the spill.

-More information and photos can be found on Ecology’s Columbia River Biodiesel Spill website.
+Photos can be found on Ecology’s Columbia River Biodiesel Spill Flickr album.